-All applicants must apply directly to the School of Chemistry by submitting the School of Chemistry Honours Online Application Form which will be available on Friday, 1 August 2014.
+All applicants must apply directly to the School of Chemistry by submitting the School of Chemistry Honours Online Application Form.

 The School of Chemistry Honours online application form requires applicants to nominate preferences for supervision.
 When deciding on their preferences, applicants should not only refer to the information in this website, but make an effort to talk to a number of staff members about possible honours projects.
 Each member of the chemistry staff has selected a number of projects.
 These projects are intended to be examples of current research work.
 Most members of staff have other interesting projects available and in many cases it is possible to design a project which caters for a student's particular interests.
 We encourage intending honours applicants to contact potential supervisors in October.
 Intending applicants should phone or email the staff members in whom they're interested to arrange an appointment to discuss possible projects.